Semiparallel/OnePcToRuleEmAll/README.md

 This guide assumes you have a working VFIO setup for both win10 and your linux guest.

-On the Proxmox Host, Passing the following shared blurb to both the Linux and Windows guests
+On the Proxmox Host, In the CMD pass to both the Linux and Windows guests

+ON LINUXVM
 ```
 qm set <LINUXVM-ID> --args '-device ivshmem-plain,memdev=ivshmem,bus=pcie.0 -object memory-backend-file,id=ivshmem,share=on,mem-path=/dev/shm/looking-glass,size=32M'
 ```

+ON WINDOWSVM
 ```
 qm set  <WINDWOS-VMID> --args '-device ivshmem-plain,memdev=ivshmem,bus=pcie.0 -object memory-backend-file,id=ivshmem,share=on,mem-path=/dev/shm/looking-glass,size=32M -device virtio-mouse-pci -device virtio-keyboard-pci -spice 'addr=0.0.0.0,port=<YOURSPICEPORT>,disable-ticketing=on''
 ```